 If you’re a dude with straight hair, rejoice!
 You’ve hit the hair jackpot.
 Straight hair is the most low-maintenance hair type there is.
 Just wash, blow-dry, style and you’re out the door in minutes.

 But alas, no hair type is perfect, and straight hair is no exception.
 This hair type has a tendency to look dull, flat and lifeless on occasion.
 That’s why we’ve rounded up the best haircuts for men with straight hair.
-These ‘dos will maximize the volume of your fine locks and flatter your straight strands.
+These ‘dos will maximize the volume of your fine locks and flatter those straight strands.
+But first, let's start with some quick tips.

 1. Textured Fringe